allenhuffman/HauntedMansionTextAdventure/javascript/puzzles.md

 The new game engine has actions that can do things like make an object appear in the room ("search bushes", "you found a sneaker!"), make a new exit appear ("unlock door"), or teleport to new locations ("climb tree").
 They can have requirements ("open door" requires "key").

+**Advanced Features (2025)**: The game now includes a comprehensive `modifyLocation` system that allows puzzles to:
+- Add exits to any room in the mansion (not just current location)
+- Change room descriptions dynamically for story progression
+- Hide items/ghosts from the world (`hideItem` functionality)
+- Modify multiple rooms simultaneously for complex puzzle solutions
+- See `javascript/data/ITEMS-README.md` for full technical documentation

 # Objectives #
 1. One "win" would simply be to find 13 specific Haunted Mansion-related items in the game, like a treasure hunt.
 Special objects could have a description like "it is warm to the touch" or "it vibrates with energy".
 These items would all be in accessible areas without needing to solve any puzzles.
 "Congratulations, you have collected all the special items.
 There are still puzzles to be solved, if you want to continue playing."
 2. More advanced would be trying to solve a series of puzzles that allow the player to "escape" the Mansion.
 Ideally, there would be several ways to do this so if a player got stuck, they could try another approach.
 It would also offer a bit of replyability.